ansys/scade-ps/doc/source/user-guide/obfuscator.rst

 Rationale
 =========

 SCADE Suite models sometimes need to be shared with partners.
-Example use cases include developing operator libraries for a higher-level model, or trying to reproduce a specific behavior using two connected models developed by different teams at different companies.
+Example use cases include: developing operator libraries for a higher-level model, or trying to reproduce a specific behavior using two connected models developed by different teams at different companies.

-The model being shared may sometimes contain sensitive intellectual property.
-Obfuscation is often seen as an acceptable compromise to protect this IP while still sharing the model.
+The model being shared sometimes contains sensitive intellectual property.
+Obfuscation can be an acceptable compromise to protect this IP while still sharing the model.

 Description
 ===========

 This tool obfuscates a SCADE Suite model and its libraries.

-* All names are obfuscated
+* All names are obfuscated.
-* Files are renamed and the old ones are deleted
+* Files are renamed and the old ones are deleted.
-* The script produces traceability matrices for both objects and file names
+* The script produces traceability matrices for both objects and file names.

 ..
 Note::